jazzfool/jazzfool.github.io/content/post/reactive.md

 Reactive UI works extremely well where there's a clear and direct connection between the UI and state.
 For example, a counter state maps directly to an incrementing button and a formatted label.
 However, a list of audio tracks does not quite map to a DAW.

 There's a time and place for reactive and declarative UI, and there's a time and place for procedural and imperative UI.
-I advocate for a UI platform that allows you to mix the two seamlessly such that once can use imperative UI for the nitty-gritty widgets and declarative UI for the composition of widgets inside forms/panels.
+I advocate for a UI platform that allows you to mix the two seamlessly such that one can use imperative UI for the nitty-gritty widgets and declarative UI for the composition of widgets inside forms/panels.
 In fact, this idea is not so alien.
 Iced, for example, does exactly this, wherein the elementary building blocks of the declarative UI are irreducible widgets.

 ## Closing thoughts